awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-billingconductor-pricingrule.md

 # AWS::BillingConductor::PricingRule<a name="aws-resource-billingconductor-pricingrule"></a>

- Creates a pricing rule can be associated to a pricing plan, or a set of pricing plans\.
+ Creates a pricing rule which can be associated with a pricing plan, or a set of pricing plans\.

 ## Syntax<a name="aws-resource-billingconductor-pricingrule-syntax"></a>